-OVERVIEW: Walton does not have a program focused specifically on higher ed, but the foundation's past funding clearly shows that postsecondary organizations have a role to play in pursuing its goals.
+OVERVIEW: Walton does not have a program focused specifically on higher education, but the foundation's past funding clearly shows that postsecondary organizations have a role to play in pursuing its goals.

-For higher ed grantseekers, the first step is to submit a letter of inquiry.
+The foundation does not accept for its Public Charter Startup Program; however, grantseekers may submit a letter of inquiry.
 Instructions and contact information for sending your letter are available here.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).